 Our partners ,children and whoever is around us are valuable learning for us.

-So often we blame our partners when actually we are not looking after nor respecting ourselves.
+Often we blame our partners when actually we are not looking after nor respecting ourselves.
 If you feel your partner is not treating you respectfully.
-Reflect it back on you.
+Reflect it gently back on you.
 Are you treating yourself respectfully?
 Do you stand up for your needs?
-Are you allowing yourself to be treated in an unwholesome manner?
-Are you carrying your partner too much or too forgiving of recurrent mistreatment?
-The only person that can ensure that we are living in an environment that is healthy for us is ourselves.
+Are you treating yourself in a wholesome way?
+Are you carrying your partner too much?
+The only person that can ensure that we are living in an environment that is healthy is ourselves.

-Very often what we are blaming on our partner is actually in ourselves.
-We project all the time.
-If you are saying something about your partner really check in and see if it is actually in yourself.Sometimes we might be grumpy with our partner for irrelevant issues, that always means we are struggling with something of our own.
-Acknowledge it and accept it then we won’t blame our loved ones for something we need to take responsibility for.
+Often we are blaming on our partner or children for something that is in ourselves.
+Us humans project all the time.
+We need to see it very honestly but also with love and nonjudgement.
+If you are saying something about your partner, gently check in and see if it is actually in yourself.Sometimes we might be grumpy with our partner for irrelevant issues.
+This usually means we are struggling with something of our own.
+It helps to see our own feelings with love and acceptance.
+Then we won’t blame our loved ones for something that is ours.

-Another example may be; if we dislike our job , but are too terrified or feel too inadequate to look for another, when our partner talks about loving their job we may shut them down or be grumpy with them.
-This is taking our own fear and inadequacy out on our partner and is not wholesome.
-We have to be very vigilant at looking into ourselves and acknowledging our emotion with acceptance so that we don’t take our stuff out on our partner.
+Another example may be; when we dislike our job , but are too terrified or feel too unworthy to look for another.
+If our partner talks about loving their job we may be grumpy with them, projecting our pain.

 “While we blame others there is no end to the blame.”
 Lao Tzu